shravanighule/inheritance/README.md

 5.protected: Members are accessible within the class and by derived classes.
 6.private: Members are accessible only within the class.
 Types of Inheritance
-Single Inheritance: A derived class inherits from a single base class.
+1.Single Inheritance: A derived class inherits from a single base class.
 #include<iostream>
 #include<string>
 using namespace std;